Calculation

 Pre-calculation Content

-This is what will be displayed before the calculation is completed.
-This can be used to create place holders for your results.
+The pre-calculation content will appear prior to the calculation being run.
+This can be used to create placeholders text that will be for your results.

 These are the values that will be used in the calculation element when the radio button is selected.